JimSeker/googleplayAPI/README.md

 <b>NearbyConnectionDemo</b> is simple example of using the Nearby Connection APIs.
 It connects up between 2 devices and sends two messages.
 It's still a little rough and needs much better comments.

+<b>NearbyMessageDemo</b> is an example of using the Nearby (BLE) messages APIs.
+It is setup in two fragments, one that subscribes (reads) BLE messages which should be good for just about messages, including beacons.
+It will do background and foreground message reading.
+The second fragment setups a simple publish message.
+Best used on two phones/devices.  one publishes and the other subscribes.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and Cosc 4735 Advanced Mobile Programming course.
 All examples are for Android.